Maurice Trintignant: Racing career

 By 1950 Le Petoulet was successful enough to be offered a works drive for the Gordini team, in the newly formed Formula One World Championship racing series.
 He competed in Formula One every year until his retirement after the 1964 season.
 During this long career Trintignant scored two victories, both at the Monaco Grand Prix, in 1955 and 1958.
+Unusually for Monaco, both victories came from relatively far down the field, as Trintignant started those races from 9th and 5th respectively.
 1954 and 1955 were his best Championship years and he finished fourth in the Drivers' Championship in both.

+Trintignant won the 1954 24 Hours of Le Mans with José Froilán González in a Ferrari 375 Plus, despite a seven minutes pitstop with one and a half hour to go, due to a faulty ignition wiring caused by the torrential rain.

-During the course of his career, Trintignant drove a huge variety of cars, for many different teams: both works and privateer.
+Known for his conservative and reliable driving style, Trintignant drove a huge variety of cars, for many different teams: both works and privateer.
 Unusually, at the 1955 Argentine Grand Prix Trintignant shared both second and third places, a product of the Scuderia Ferrari policy of passing cars to their top drivers, should their original car break down.
 In 1956 he drove the Bugatti Type 251 in the French Grand Prix, becoming the last driver to represent the famed marque at a Grand Prix race.
 Even in his final season, driving his own BRM P57, he scored points, taking fifth place at the 1964 German Grand Prix on the intimidating Nürburgring.
+Between 1959 and 1966, Trintignant held the record for most World Championship Grand Prix starts.
 Following his retirement from racing, Maurice Trintignant returned to a quiet life as a wine-grower (naming his vintage Le Petoulet), near the town of Vergèze, in the Languedoc-Roussillon wine growing region.